Understanding the Social Field:

 A career in the social field is rewarding and challenging.
 By understanding the different roles, developing relevant skills, and actively seeking opportunities, you can build a fulfilling and impactful career dedicated to social change.

-This job search highlights a diverse selection of social-work roles available in the US, showcasing 19+ jobs in various locations like Durham, NC and Cincinnati, OH.
+This job search showcases numerous social-work positions available throughout the US, with a total of 5+ jobs located in: Durham, NC and Cincinnati, OH.

-Many job openings are available in the South, recognized for its humid subtropical climate with hot summers and mild winters.
-The area provides an array of seasonal activities and features a strong job market, particularly in tourism, agriculture, and energy.
+A large share of employment is based in the South, which features a humid subtropical climate with hot summers and mild winters.
+This region is ideal for seasonal activities and has a robust job market, especially in tourism, agriculture, and energy.

 This job search spans various federal agencies, private organizations, and universities across the United States, offering a wide range of positions.